colgate-cosc480ds/lab2/README.md

 **Updates to the lab will be posted here**:

 - Feb.
-14, 2017: Correction: the number of rows in `flights.csv` may in fact be slightly less than the number of rows in the input because some rows are filtered out (those with 'NA' in `DepTime` or `ArrTime`).
+14, 2017 6am: Correction: the number of rows in `flights.csv` may in fact be slightly less than the number of rows in the input because some rows are filtered out (those with 'NA' in `DepTime` or `ArrTime`).
+- Feb.
+14, 2017 1:45pm: Correction: the test output provided did not match the specification in the readme.
+It's now been updated to match the specification.

 ## Your challenge